BrightspaceUI/labs/src/components/button-ai/README.md

 This is a special button style used to draw extra attention to a new AI-powered feature; it is not an official design pattern and each usage should be carefully considered.

-It has a deafault image, but it is also compatible with the `d2l-icon-custom` component via the icon slot.
+It has a default image, but it is also compatible with the `<d2l-icon-custom>` component via the `icon` slot.

 ## AI Button [d2l-labs-button-ai]